GabriellaNeiva/Preposal/preposal.md

 ## What idea(s) do you have for your final project?

-A website which completes math conversions.
+A website which does unit conversions.
 ## If you plan to collaborate with one or two classmates, what are their names?

 I don't plan on collaborating with classmates.